 Less than 10 hours

-DHS may approve less than 10 hours of EIDBI services per week if one or more of the following are true:
+The review agent may approve less than 10 hours of EIDBI services per week if at least one of the following are true:

 More than 20 hours for a person older than age seven